From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budgets. Let us help your Ohio business with its paid ads.

 There are some people out there who refer to this as Ohio Search Engine Marketing, or SEM for short.
 This is just a different way of explaining search ads, which are advertisements placed on the search results page of a search engine.

-If you've been running search ads on Google for a while and have been successful at it, we suggest considering copying the campaigns over to the Bing Ads platform.
+If you've been running search engine ads on Google for a while and have been successful at it, we suggest considering copying the campaigns over to the Bing Ads platform.
 As of an October 2022 study from StatCounter, about 3.57% of online users rely on Bing for their primary search engine.

-You'll find display ads on all kinds of message boards, chat rooms, game lounges, news websites (sometimes even local Ohio news stations), gossip websites, and more.
+You'll find display ads on all kinds of message boards, chat rooms, game lounges, news websites (sometimes even local area Ohio news stations), gossip websites, and more.